How to Install and Use an SSD (Solid-State Drive)

 TIP #2: For best read/write performance, a “SATA3” or higher cable and drive are best.
 Note that this does not mean “port three” on your motherboard; it means the type of SATA connection, similar to USB 2.0 and USB 3.0.

-TIP#3: Some manufacturers include a set of instructions specific to that particular drive, so be mindful to review any information that comes with the product.
+TIP#3: Some manufacturers include instructions specific to that drive, so be mindful to review any information that comes with the product.

-Note: You will most likely need a drive bay adapter that converts 2.5-inch SSDs to a 3.5-inch width to fit in the drive bay slot.
+Note: You will most likely need a drive bay adapter that converts 2.5-inch SSDs to a 3.5-inch width that fits into the drive bay slot.
 However, some PC cases may include 2.5-inch bays for use.
 Check your case or manual before purchasing a new SSD.

 Now that you’ve seen the basics of safety and know-how, it’s time to get started with the actual SSD installation.

-Step 1: Fit the SSD into the Bay
+Step 1: Fit the SSD into the Drive Bay

 Most SSDs fit in a 2.5-inch laptop drive bay, which may not work in a desktop PC.
 Some solid-state drives include mounting brackets to hold them in the drive bay correctly, so attach the drive to the adapter before you start.